tb2johm/UnitTestEvaluation/README.md

 it would almost make more sence not to have any model at all and just add or subtract the numbers in the ViewModel.
 However, this project is created to evaluate how to work with the unit test in VS, so don't case about how stupid the model is.

+!!!
+The project uses NUnit, which should be downloaded automatically of you have !!!
+NuGet installed.